watson-developer-cloud/assistant-simple/README.md

-This Node.js app demonstrates the Conversation service in a simple chat interface. developed for the TCS Waston Training.
+This Node.js app demonstrates the Conversation service in a simple chat interface. developed for the TCS Waston training.